 Introduction to Classification of Financial Markets

-The term “financial market” refers to a business place where different types of financial securities take place.
+The term “financial market” refers to a business where different financial securities occur.
 These financial securities include equity shares, derivatives, bonds, etc. In a capitalistic economy, financial markets play the key role of intermediaries between the collectors and investors that ensure the economy’s smooth functioning.
 In other words, the financial markets mobilize the flow of capital between those who have excess funds and those who require business funds.
 As a result, there are various types of financial market instruments.
 This article will provide you a brief understanding of the most common categories of products. in this topic; we will see a different way of classification of financial markets.

 Classification of Financial Markets